Lake Russell - Nancytown Loop

 Add details to help others plan their adventure.

 “A nice little ride along the shores of Lake Russell in the Lake Russell WMA.”— Keith Owen

 The trail was originally a hiking-only trail that recently opened to bikes in 2016.
 The trail is adjacent to a developed US Forest Service recreation area with developed camping, bathhouses, swim area, and picnic area.
 The lake is perfect for canoeing and kayaking as only small horsepower motors are allowed.

-.
+Go through the gate and follow the paved road, turn right and go through the group camp parking area, cross the footbridge and you'll be on the Nancytown Lake Connector.
 Just before a steep climb, look for a trail to your right that carries you around the rest of the lake (look for the large picnic shelter).
 At the dam for Nancytown Lake, you'll need to dismount and walk a short section of trail.
-You are now on the Lake Russell Trail
+You are now on the Lake Russell Trail.

 The trail winds through pines and hardwoods along the shores of the lake.
 Although there are only a couple of difficult grades, the narrow, root-laden tread and proximity to the water in many places will keep you on your toes.
 This is old-school singletrack with some short, quick turns and lots of short ups and downs.
 There are a couple of bridges that are in need of repair.
 Take care and walk these bridges!